 Where to find it: 1040 Lincoln Road, Miami Road

 The Miami Beach Architectural District is extremely walkable (or bikeable!) and is worth taking a stroll.
-The district is retro charm at its finest, dripping in decadent history, elegant buildings and all the color and vibrancy you expect from Miami.
+The district is a retro charm at its finest, dripping in decadent history, elegant buildings and all the color and vibrancy you expect from Miami.
 Seeing the well-preserved buildings is a perfect way to transport yourself to a different time and place.

-At the end of your tour, find an appropriate place for a refreshing drink and tasty tidbit or two.
+At the end of your tour, find an appropriate place for a refreshing drink and a tasty tidbit or two.
 Another alternative is to take advantage of the lovely boutiques and unique shops along Ocean Drive.
 Maybe you just want to head toward the beach and relax.
-Whatever you choose, you won’t see the South Beach the same way again after this tour.
+Whatever you choose, you won’t see South Beach the same way again after this tour.